 Liver biopsy, although imperfect, is the gold standard diagnostic test but has been increasingly supplanted by noninvasive alternatives.

-Noninvasive testing, including ultrasound elastography and magnetic resonance elastography, is becoming increasingly important.
+Noninvasive testing, including transient elastography and magnetic resonance elastography, is becoming increasingly important.

 Treat the cause of fibrosis.